An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Introduction

-In our previous work \cite{wei2019finite}, we proposed a linear surface FEM to study the microphase separation of block copolymers on general curved surfaces.
-However, in SCFT calculations, using the linear surface FEM to achieve relatively high numerical precision may result in heavy computational complexity.
-Meanwhile, in strong segregation systems, self-assembled structures have two-scale spatial distribution: sharp interfaces and gently changed internal morphologies, making the uniform mesh method inefficient.
+In our previous work\,\citep{wei2019finite}, we proposed a linear surface FEM to study the microphase separation of block copolymers on general curved surfaces.
+However, in SCFT calculations, using the linear surface FEM to achieve a relatively high numerical precision may result in heavy computational complexity.
+Meanwhile, in strong segregation regime, self-assembled structures have two-scale spatial distribution: sharp interfaces and damped internal densities, making the uniform mesh method inefficient.
 Therefore it is necessary to improve this numerical method.
-We are devoted to developing efficient high-order numerical methods for polymer SCFT on general curved surfaces in this work.
-Here we will show the concrete way to construct arbitrary order surface FEM, including geometric surface approximation and function space approximation.
-Besides the uniform mesh method, we also consider combining the adaptive mesh method with the high-order FEM to address the strong segregation systems.
-For strong segregation systems, structures have a two-scale spatial distribution.
-The uniform mesh method needs very fine meshes to describe sharp interfaces with an unacceptable computational cost.
-Alternatively, the adaptive mesh method can locally refine or coarsen meshes according to morphologies' distribution and generate multi-scale grids to achieve the prescribed precision with an economical computational cost.
+The main contributions of this work include: \begin{itemize} \item We present an adaptive high-order surface FEM for polymeric SCFT.
+It is high order both in space (surface discretization and function space approximation) and in time through incorporating spectral deferred correction method for chain contour integration.
+A concrete way to construct arbitrary order surface FEM is also given. \item We propose a novel and efficient marking strategy in the adaptive method.
+This new marking approach does not only denote which mesh element needs to be changed, but also provides the times of refinement or coarseness.
+Compared with existing marking strategies, the new approach can efficiently make full use of the information of a posterior error estimator. \item Our developed method is attractive for strongly segregated systems.
+Numerical results for strongly segregated systems demonstrate that our proposed approach can achieve the prescribed precision with an economical computational cost both in space and time directions. \end{itemize}

-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 In Sec.\,\ref{sec:model}, we introduce a self-consistent field model on general curved surfaces of diblock copolymer melt as an example to demonstrate our method.
 In Sec.\,\ref{sec:method}, we present the concrete construction procedure of adaptive high-order surface FEM in detail and apply it to solve the propagator equation.
-In Sec.\,\ref{sec:contour}, we discuss the spectral deferred correction scheme for the contour discretization.
+In Sec.\,\ref{sec:contour}, we incorporate the spectral deferred correction scheme for the contour discretization into the adaptive high-order FEM.
 In Sec.\,\ref{sec:rslt}, we examine the efficiency of the proposed methods through sufficient numerical examples.
-It should be noted that the proposed method is also suitable for other polymer systems.
+It should be noted that the proposed method is also suitable for other polymeric systems.